Why hire a CPA Professional Investigator

 10. Can Investigators give me Legal Advise?

-Private Investigators are Lawyers, so they do NOT provide legal advise.
+Private Investigators are not Lawyers, so they do NOT provide legal advise.
 An experienced Investigator who has years of experience can provide you comparative examples from previous cases similar to yours, but that is all.
 Agencies who have been in the industry for years will have well established relationships with Law Firms who they can refer to you.

 11. Should I investigate my cheating spouse?